Hungagainagainagain/Swire-Cocacola-Capstone/README.md

 # Swire Coca-Cola: Predicting Cart Abandonment on MyCoke360

 ## Project Overview
-This project was completed in collaboration with **Hung Duong, Finlay, Sudeeptha, and Shawal** using **real business data from Swire Coca-Cola**.
+This project was completed in collaboration with **Sudeeptha Sivarajan,Hung Duong, Finlay Dunn, and Shawal Fidal** using **real business data from Swire Coca-Cola**.
 Our goal was to use data analytics and machine learning to **predict cart abandonment behavior** on Swire’s **MyCoke360** B2B ordering platform.

 ---